The Sporadic Blogger Strikes Again!

 I shake my head at myself from time to time.
 I sure do.

-The penniless thought struck hard about two seconds after I regretfully explained that I was afraid if I excepted the position, I'd miss a great opportunity to write in my area of expertise and thanked him for considering me.
+The penniless thought struck hard about two seconds after I regretfully explained that I was afraid if I accepted the position, I'd miss a great opportunity to write in my area of expertise and thanked him for considering me.

 I tell you what, it's a good thing God doesn't leave us to our own devices without at least trying to get our attention!

 I almost missed out on the best opportunity of my life!
+Working for the best boss ever!

 Is it weird that I heard a "knock, knock" in my head?